offlinezer0/Quillan-v4.2-repo/README.md

 3. Upload he files 0-30 to the llm "files/knowledge/project/workspace"

-4. Ace v4.2 Brain is installed into the llm
+4. Quillan Brain is installed into the llm

 5. Start conversation...
 Enjoy Ace